Netflix will begin streaming 4K content in the first months of 2014, it’s been confirmed.

 "We're working specifically with David Fincher on House of Cards season 2, and that's all being shot and edited for 4K delivery," confirmed Netflix chief product office Neil Hunt to Stuff

-At present, the company’s 4K plans represent "a set of sample offerings, not a big part of the catalogue," but it has been testing various 4K streams
+At present, the company’s 4K plans represent "a set of sample offerings, not a big part of the catalogue," but it has been testing various 4K streams in recent months.

 What’s more, it seems as if the TV manufacturers will be ready and waiting for this Ultra HD content come its February debut.
 Key manufacturers will be offering 4K-ready Netflix apps on their new 4K sets.